 Typically, new facilitators are experienced academics, educational developers or have senior roles relating to quality assurance or enhancement within an institution.
-To take part in a Develop the Developer programme, a new facilitator will:
+To take part in a Institutional Development of External Examiners programme, a new facilitator will:

-- have completed the PDC for external examiners
+- have completed the Personal Development for External Examiners course

 - have been nominated by their institution or Advance HE